-4.4.1.2 Exposure Site Locations
+4.4.1.2 EXPOSURE SITE LOCATIONS

-Airborne emissions data indicate that the quantity of normal releases at FMPC has varied significantly from facility to facility.
+Airborne emissions data indicate that the amount of normal releases at FMPC has varied significantly from facility to facility.
 This TBD analysis assumed that the radioactive aerosol concentration varied significantly in various sections of the site.
 The dose a worker received is highly dependent on the amount of time spent in specific work areas.
-To provide supportive information for dose reconstruction, this TBD has divided FMPC into smaller areas, designated as EAs, on a grid that provides a realistic estimated representation of radiological conditions where employees might have worked.
-Figure 4-1 and Table 4-1 in the previous section show the FMPC site plan with the grid and the major facilities in each EA, respectively.
+To provide supportive information for dose reconstruction, this TBD has divided FMPC into smaller areas (designated as EAs) on a grid that provides a realistic estimated representation of radiological conditions where employees might have worked.
+Figure 4-1 and Table 4-1 above show the FMPC site plan with the grid and the major facilities in each EA, respectively.
 This TBD presents airborne radionuclide intakes from operations for the 11 EAs.
-These calculations are documented in ORAUT (2014).
+These calculations are documented in ORAUT (2015).